 How does SASE meet the demands of Enterprise business?

-SASE is meeting the demands of both fast deployments together with bespoke policy delivery which is individual to every business or organization.
+SASE is meeting the demands of both fast deployments together with bespoke policy delivery which is individual to every business or organisation.
 When deploying WAN services, the traditional Firewall required extensive configuration and expertise requiring time and professional services.
 Although Firewall management interfaces are now much more GUI based, the Gartner SASE definition describes the essential elements of how SD WAN is positioned to instantly offer a level of security out of the WAN edge box or virtual CPE (vCPE).

 SASE (Secure Access Service Edge) addresses the need to deliver security across the entire network from the HQ to home workers and everything in between.
 In order to secure all elements of the network, SASE concepts include:

-- Next-Generation Firewalls - one of the core features of SD WAN capability is deep packet inspection - the benefits surround numerous different aspects including reporting, QoS and Security.
+• Next-Generation Firewalls – one of the core features of SD WAN capability is deep packet inspection – the benefits surround numerous different aspects including reporting, QoS and Security.
 With security in mind, Next-Generation Firewalls can classify the traffic which is in turn referenced against a database of applications.

-- Secure web gateway - secure web gateways (SGW) positions an Enterprise to monitor, block and generally control access to websites with warnings when necessary.
+• Secure web gateway – secure web gateways (SGW) positions an Enterprise to monitor, block and generally control access to websites with warnings when necessary.
 As with the database associated with Firewall traffic classification, automatic categories are selected to block access automatically.

-- Anti-malware - anti-malware also uses deep packet inspection to understand both encrypted and unencrypted traffic.
+• Anti-malware – anti-malware also uses deep packet inspection to understand both encrypted and unencrypted traffic.
 Using sophisticated techniques, the packets are identified and blocked regardless of the file extension type.

-Do all SD WAN vendors offer SASE?
+Do all SD-WAN vendors offer SASE?

 Not all SD WAN vendors are offering SASE security with some preferring to integrate partners and integrators into their solutions.
 While the lack of SASE might appear to be a disadvantage at first, some Enterprise WAN deployments are already in contract or require certain elements not offered by the SD WAN solution.